-- In case you have a problem with this eSIM, Holafly and its team will give you 24 hours a day attention, in the virtual chat of the store.
+- In case you have a problem with this eSIM, Holafly and their team have 24-7 customer service and support through several channels, for example the virtual chat on the online store.
 There is also assistance via WhatsApp and email.

-- You’ll be connected to the best operators from Europe.
+- You’ll be connected to the best operators in Europe.

 - With the eSIM, you will not be able to make calls.